 There is a quote in the film that stuck out.
 It is from a 20th century thinker that has been an inspiration for me for almost two decades.
 Also, the quote was powerfully pertinent in the context of the film.

 More relevant to what I’ve just covered is another quote from Bucky.

 Big-Tech breeds Reg-Tech.
 And more subversive is the undermining of process with lobbyists.

 Tread with caution down the pathway of more rules and regulations.
 Who pays the piper calls the tune.

 I’ll stop here and say that we should still be exploring some of these approaches.
 Jumping forward with elaborate and difficult to enforce regulations does have its pitfalls.
 But if pursued, it’s best done in multi-stakeholder learning environments where the legal, social, ethical and technical considerations can be mapped and experimented with.
 Both in lab type settings and in the field.
-We’ve got a new course coming up.
+Even better through networks of living labs.
+We’ve got a course coming we’d like to co-create with the community.
 It’s based upon a report we did in our services business, ‘Designing a Humanity Centric Digital Economy‘.
 It will focus on the practical ways we can do this type of systems intervention, and much more.

 Let’s move to the next lever and fulcrum…